mmondics/aiops-z/README.md

 # AIOps with OpenShift on IBM Z and LinuxONE

-In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for Watson AIOps - and the capabilities they have to monitor and manage OpenShift on IBM Z.
+In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for AIOps - and the capabilities they have to monitor and manage OpenShift on IBM Z.

 ## AIOps Overview

-*IBM Cloud Pak for Watson AIOps* (CP4WAIOps) integrates **infrastructure and operations management** into a single coherent structure across business applications, virtualized servers, network devices and protocols, and security and storage devices.
+*IBM Cloud Pak for AIOps* (CP4WAIOps) integrates **infrastructure and operations management** into a single coherent structure across business applications, virtualized servers, network devices and protocols, and security and storage devices.
 CP4WAIOps enables CIOs, site reliability engineers (SREs) and IT Operators by uncovering hidden insights from multiple sources of data (like logs, metrics, and events).
 It delivers those insights directly in to the tools that teams work with (like Slack, Microsoft Teams, and ServiceNow) in near real-time, and also presents them in a web-based user interface.

-The core functions of IBM Cloud Pak for Watson AIOps can be categorized into five capabilities: *event management, incident detection and resolution, entity extraction, and insight delivery*.
+The core functions of IBM Cloud Pak for AIOps can be categorized into five capabilities: *event management, incident detection and resolution, entity extraction, and insight delivery*.
 These capabilities are supported by a network of connections that gather data.
 It also offers all facets of the AIOps lifecycle from model training to execution.

 One optional add-on is **Infrastructure Automation**.
 This Infrastructure automation component consists of the following components, which previously were available with IBM Cloud Pak for Multicloud Management: